- Oops!Something went wrong.Please try again later.

 Non-GAAP Financial Measures

 This press release includes a discussion on the water and electric gross margins for various periods, which are computed by subtracting total supply costs from total revenues.
-The discussion also includes AWR’s operations in terms of diluted earnings per share by business segment, which is each business segment’s earnings divided by the company’s weighted average number of diluted shares.
-These items are derived from consolidated financial information but are not presented in our financial statements that are prepared in accordance with Generally Accepted Accounting Principles (“GAAP”) in the United States.
+The discussion also includes AWR’s operations in terms of diluted earnings per share by business segment, which is each business segment’s earnings divided by the company’s weighted average number of diluted common shares.
+Furthermore, the retroactive impact related to periods prior to 2019 resulting from the CPUC's final decision on the electric general rate case issued in August 2019 has been excluded when communicating the electric segment’s full year 2019 results to help facilitate comparisons of the company’s performance from period to period.
+All of these items are derived from consolidated financial information but are not presented in our financial statements that are prepared in accordance with Generally Accepted Accounting Principles (GAAP) in the United States.
 These items constitute "non-GAAP financial measures" under Securities and Exchange Commission rules.

 Certain matters discussed in this press release with regard to the company’s expectations may be forward-looking statements that involve risks and uncertainties.
 The assumptions and risk factors that could cause actual results to differ materially include those described in the company’s most recent Form 10-Q and Form 10-K filed with the Securities and Exchange Commission.